 |2006||Armed Forces Bowl|

-Scalley, a second-team All-America safety for Utah’s 2004 Fiesta Bowl team, is in his 10th year overall on the staff, having first apprenticed as an administrative assistant in 2006 and a graduate assistant working with the linebackers in 2007.
+Scalley is in his 11th year overall on the staff, having apprenticed as an administrative assistant in 2006 and a graduate assistant in 2007 before becoming the safeties coach in 2008.

-Scalley has also achieved success as a recruiter.
-Rivals.com rated Utah’s 2012 recruiting class as the country’s 25th best while Scout.com gave the Utes a No. 32 ranking.
-In 2011, Rivals.com tabbed Scalley as one of the top recruiters in the Pac-12 and a ‘recruiting coordinator on the rise.’
+On a recruiting front, Rivals.com rated Utah’s 2012 recruiting class as the country’s 25th best while Scout.com gave the Utes a No. 32 ranking.
+In 2011, Rivals called Scalley one of the top recruiters in the Pac-12 and a “recruiting coordinator on the rise."

-In 2010, Rivals.com named him its top non-BCS recruiter of the year and one of the Top 25 recruiters in the nation overall.
-Rivals.com ranked Utah’s 2010 recruiting class as the best by a school from a non-automatic qualifying conference and 32nd overall.
+Scalley was Rivals’ non-BCS recruiter of the year in 2010 and one of the top 25 recruiters in the nation overall.
+Rivals ranked Utah’s 2010 recruiting class as the best by a school from a non-automatic qualifying conference and 32nd overall.

-Scalley was the MWC co-Defensive Player of the Year, a unanimous first-team all-conference selection and a second-team Associated Press and SI.com All-American as a senior in 2004.
+Scalley was the 2004 MWC co-Defensive Player of the Year, a unanimous first-team all-conference selection and a second-team Associated Press and SI.com All-American.
 A four-year letterman from 2001-04, he was a second-team all-MWC defensive back in 2003 and an honorable mention all-MWC punt returner in 2001 and 2002.